-The 3DM-GX5-45 is a high-performance, GNSS-Aided Inertial Navigation System (GNSS/INS) that combines micro inertial sensors and a high-sensitivity embedded Global Navigation Satellite System (GNSS) receiver for use in a wide range of industrial grade applications, such as unmanned vehicle navigation, robotic control, platform stabilization, motion tracking and analysis, vehicle health monitoring, and device aiming.
+The 3DM-CX5-45 is a high-performance, industrial-grade GNSS-Aided Inertial Navigation System (GNSS/INS) that combines micro inertial sensors and a high- sensitivity embedded Global Navigation Satellite System (GNSS) receiver for use in a wide range of industrial - grade applications, such as unmanned vehicle navigation, robotic control, platform stabilization, motion tracking and analysis, vehicle health monitoring, and device aiming.

-The 3DM-GX5-45 utilizes the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer in combination with GNSS, temperature, and pressure readings to provide highly accurate position, velocity, attitude (including heading), and inertial measurements.
-Each of the integrated sensors is especially good at certain tasks, and it is the weighted combination of their outputs that provides the best estimationsfor position, velocity, and attitude.
-All sensor measurements are temperature compensated and are mathematically aligned to an orthogonal coordinate system.
-The combination of sensors, environmental compensation, and dual on-board processing with an Auto-Adaptive Extended Kalman Filter (EKF), allows the 3DM-GX5-45 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
+The 3DM-CX5-45 combines the strengths of an integrated multi-axis gyroscope, accelerometer, and magnetometer, in combination with GNSS, temperature and pressure readings to provide highly accurate position, velocity, attitude (including heading), and inertial measurements.
+All sensor measurements are temperature- compensated and are mathematically aligned to an orthogonal coordinate system.
+The combination of sensors, environmental compensation, and dual on- board processing with an Auto-Adaptive Extended Kalman Filter (EKF) allows the 3DM-CX5-45 to perform well in a wide variety of applications that require low noise, drift, gain, and offset errors.
 Uncertainty monitoring, scale factor estimation, and bias estimation outputs are available.
 Settings for sensor filtering, sensor noise, and sensor bias, offer many adjustments for specific application needs.

-The 3DM-GX5-45 communicates through a serial connection and is monitored by a host computer.
+The 3DM-CX5-45 communicates through a serial connection and is monitored by a host computer.
 A detachable GNSS antenna is plugged into the sensor via a non-magnetic adapter cable and connector and positioned with unobstructed line of sight to the sky to obtain satellite links.
 Sensor measurements and computed outputs can be viewed and recorded with the LORD Sensing MIP Monitor software that is available as a free download from the LORD Sensing website.
 Alternatively, users can write custom software with the LORD Sensing open source data communication protocol.
 The data is time-aligned and available by either polling or continuous stream.

-Figure 1 - 3DM-GX5-45 Sensor
+Figure 1 -3DM-CX5-45 Sensor